takahe-linux/pkgs/README.md

 ## System ##

 I'd like to add some automation here.
-The current script is a good start, but is still missing some 'key' functionality, and it's pretty dumb - it rebuilds _everything_, not just what needs to be rebuilt.
+The current script is a good start, but is still missing some 'key' functionality, and it's pretty dumb.
 I also need to add a bootloader, and prove to myself that it boots on my test machine, as well as in Qemu.